No products in the cart.

 For example, some fats like Black Currant Oil and Borage Oil contain a high amount of gamma linolenic acid (GLA) that is an essential fatty acid and such a helpful way to balance hormones naturally.
 Also, GLA may help support your adrenal gland activity (Source), and another study showed that MCT Oil can be a great way to promote insulin sensitivity (Source).

 Holy Basil Leaf Extract also helps regulate your hormones, including the stress hormone called cortisol.
 Thus it promotes hormonal and mental balance.
+In addition, Calcium D-Glucarate is amazing for those struggling with high levels of estrogen as it helps your liver remove the excess estrogen from your body.

 Furthermore, studies have shown that consuming a proper amount of protein helps inhibit the hormone ghrelin that we mentioned above.
 If you eat enough protein, you’ll feel satisfied longer and your body won’t start sending signals about being hungry too early.
 (Source)